Project 20: Critical response

 In a review distributed by the Associated Press, Charles Mercer called the program "absorbing television entertainment" but added that he felt that it presented a "curiously romantic" view of war.
 He pointed out that the broadcast showed "only a few dead bodies" and that it had "no view of the starving millions in Belgium", speculating that Salomon put more emphasis on entertainment than on instruction with regard to World War I. On the other hand, Mercer said, "An accurate picture of the slaughter, starvation and pestilence of war ... is perhaps too strong for the television audience."

-John Lester wrote in the The (York, Pennsylvania) Gazette and Daily that he found no reason for showing The Great War or any of the preceding Project 20 installments, nor did he see "substantial evidence of a documentary technique worth mentioning in any of them".
+John Lester wrote in The (York, Pennsylvania) Gazette and Daily that he found no reason for showing The Great War or any of the preceding Project 20 installments, nor did he see "substantial evidence of a documentary technique worth mentioning in any of them".
 Lester explained that many elements of the program had been seen previously in films and on television and that even the music was little more than a sampling of songs from World War I. He concluded that NBC "could (and should) have found far more powerful, effective and novel ways" to achieve the project's stated goals.

 Sheila Gallagher, writing in The (Washington, D. C.) Evening Star, called the program "a tightly edited, rawly powerful narrative" but added that it would have benefitted from more interpretation of significant battles and other events.
 She praised the show's production and writing, and she concluded by saying that it "possessed all the qualities of suspense and action, happily punctuated by some lightness, which all in all made for outstanding viewing".